-Titled after the rural road where artist Lyn Carter lives and works, the exhibition 11th Line explores one of the most fundamental textile design elements – the stripe – and its graphic relationship to the landscape, evoking horizon lines, road grids and furrowed fields.
-The artist’s highly crafted sewn sculptures, drawings on paper and digitally printed fabric are poetic translations of the rhythms and patterns of personal space and vernacular architectures that are part of her daily experience.
+Titled after the rural road where Lyn Carter lives and works, 11th Line explores one of the most fundamental textile design elements – the stripe – and its graphic relationship to natural and built landscapes.
+Carter’s highly crafted sewn sculptures, drawings on paper and digitally printed fabric are poetic translations of the rhythms and patterns of personal space and vernacular architectures that are part of her daily experience.
 In preparation for this exhibition, the artist researched a range of textiles from the Textile Museum of Canada’s international collection that highlight the complex spatial organization of lines, bands and stripes.